TPE-TIGER/AIG301-501-Technical-Document/documents/TPEDM-guide.md

 ##### Scalability and Performance

-​	You shall consider to deploy a scalability and high performance production environment.
+​	You shall consider to deploy a scalabile and high performance production environment.

 1. Clustering MQTT Broker (https://www.emqx.io/docs/en/v4.3/advanced/cluster.html#distributed-erlang) is good idea to handle mass concurrent devices and come with high availability features.
 2. Separate Web Application web hook API from current dm_web container, and deploy it on a dedicate VM node.